-DRAFT (08/31/23) .
-Residential-35 RES-35 High density residential development.
-Residential, commercial, office uses, multi-purpose projects and mixed use developments 35 du/ ga Commercial, office, multi-purpose, or mixed use projects limited to 1.0 FAR.
-Office Commercial- 20 OC-20 Existing commercial and office centers and provide for future development opportunities.
-Commercial, office uses, mixed use developments, and compatible residential uses.
-General 0.75 FAR Urban Mixed-Use- 20 UMU-20 Urban in intensity and density of uses Residential, commercial, office, business park, research corporate park, light industrial, multi-purpose and/or mixed use projects at appropriate locations.
-20 du/ ga 1.00 FAR for all single or mixed- use.
-Innovation Corridor Mixed-Use- 35 ICMU-35 Form a regional activity center which incorporates internal road systems, building clustering and mixing of uses.
-Residential, commercial, office, business park, bio-medical research, institutional, hospitals, research corporate park, light industrial, multi-purpose and/or mixed-use projects at appropriate locations.
-35 du/ ga 2.00 FAR for all single or mixed- use.
-Regional Mixed-Use- 35 RMU-35 Form a regional activity center which incorporates internal road systems, building clustering and mixing of uses.
-Residential, commercial, office, business park, research corporate park, light industrial, multi-purpose and/or mixed use projects at appropriate locations.
-35 du/ ga 2.00 FAR for all single or mixed- use.
-Research/ Corporate Park RCP Opportunity for research and high technology and similar manufacturing and light warehousing uses.
-Research and development activities, related educational facilities, electronic components production, light restricted manufacturing and warehousing, offices, corporate headquarters, and related uses such as hotels, motels, restaurants, recreational facilities, and rural scale retail establishments.
-N/A 1.0 FAR.
-Light Industrial Planned LI-P Potentially suitable for industrial activities but are located outside of concentrated industrial designated areas or in areas where the need for a site plan would be beneficial to insure land use compatibility.
-Light industrial uses such as processing, manufacturing, recycling and storage of materials as the predominant uses including support offices, warehousing, and commercial uses.
-N/A 0.75 FAR Light Industrial LI Concentrated industrial development that involve processing of non- hazardous and non-toxic materials and create a minimal degree of impact to the surrounding environment, in terms of potential leakage of objectionable liquids and gases and levels of noise, vibration, dust, and/or odor.
-Processing, manufacturing and assembly of materials including food products, storage, furniture or apparel manufacturing, packaging plants, wholesaling, storage of non hazardous materials, warehouse/showrooms with retail sales, offices, research/corporate parks as the predominant uses and subordinate uses or services such as hotels, motels, restaurants, suburban N/A 0.75 FAR
+FLUM Intent Typical Uses Max Density Max Floor Area Ratio (FAR) Urban Mixed-Use -20 UMU-20 Urban in intensity and density of uses.
+Commercial uses shall be clustered at arterial and collector intersections.
+Rezonings shall be approved through a planned unit development rezoning.
+Agricultural, residential, commercial, office, business park, research corporate park, light industrial, multi-purpose and/or mixed-use projects at appropriate locations.
+20 du/ga 1.00 FAR for all single or mixed- use.
+Innovation Corridor Mixed-Use - 35 ICMU-35 Form a regional activity center which incorporates internal road systems, building clustering and mixing of uses.
+For consideration along segments of major corridors within 1.5 miles of the University of South Florida main campus.
+Developments should reflect elements of mixed-use design.
+Commercial uses shall be clustered at arterial and collector intersections or integrated as part of a mixed-use campus or mall.
+Residential, retail commercial, office, business park, bio-medical research, institutional, hospitals, research corporate park, light industrial, multi-purpose and/or mixed-use projects at appropriate locations.
+35 du/ga or 2.0 FAR 2.00 FAR for all single or mixeduse.
+Regional Mixed-Use - 35 RMU-35 Form a regional activity center which incorporates internal road systems, building clustering and mixing of uses.
+Commercial uses shall be clustered at arterial and collector intersections.
+Agricultural, residential, retail commercial, office, business park, research corporate park, light industrial, multi-purpose and/or mixed-use projects at appropriate locations.
+35 du/ga 2.00 FAR for all single or mixed-use. and Use Categories Research/ Corporate Park RCP Opportunity for research and high technology and similar manufacturing and light warehousing uses.
+All development in this category shall require a planned zoning district.
+Development in this category has integrated internal and external design requirements including heavy buffering and landscaping, high visibility linear footage on arterials, interstates, and expressways, and locations adjacent to employment markets.
+Agricultural, research and development activities, related educational facilities, electronic components production, light restricted manufacturing and warehousing, offices, corporate headquarters, and related uses such as hotels, motels, restaurants, recreational facilities, and retail establishments.
+N/A; Residential up to 30 du/ga only allowed under the Mixed Use Residential Option per Policy 4.5.3.
+1.0 FAR.
+Neighborhood commercial uses limited to 30,000 sq. ft. for free standing projects (pursuant to the locational criteria) or 20% of the projects land area when part of larger planned research/corporate park.
+Light Industrial Planned LI-P Potentially suitable for industrial activities but are located outside of concentrated industrial designated areas or in areas where the need for a site plan would be beneficial to ensure land use compatibility.
+This category will be used in transportation routes, areas where without a concentration of industrial uses and areas where various concerns and impacts to adjacent development can be addressed through site planning.
+Agricultural, light industrial uses such as processing, manufacturing, recycling and storage of materials as the predominant uses including support offices, warehousing, and retail uses.
+N/A; limited accessory residential (e.g. on-site security guard) 0.75 FAR